What is the challenge?

 In the past, we have complemented public health survey methodology with insights from the ‘wisdom of crowds’ theory from behavioural economics and cognitive psychology to develop a Knowledge, Attitudes, Practices, and Wisdom survey that gauges awareness, beliefs, and behaviours.
 We collaborated with Carnegie Mellon University, as well as around 10 NGOs who work with slum dwellers from Pune city.
 We conducted surveying in two rounds: Round 1 in late 2020 (18 November - 31 December) and Round 2 during India’s second coronavirus wave of 2021 (5 April - 5 May).
 Both rounds of surveying involved answering 86 questions.
 Respondents could take the survey in Marathi or English.
 We employed a sample-of-convenience snowball-sampling method.
 This is a summary of our findings:

+We also visualized datasets from the Pune Municipal Corporation (PMC)’s Data Store in our geospatial portal.
 We will disseminate our findings both in the form of accessible policy reports and technical academic papers.